 Serves as the principal advisor to the Director, JCCoE, the Commander and to the DA DCSLOG on all issues involving food operations and subsistence management training.

-For online tools, knowledge sharing, and collaboration, please visit our JCCoE Knowledge Center and MilSuite portals below:
+For online tools, knowledge sharing, training and collaboration, please visit our JCCoE Knowledge Center, MilSuite portals or QM Blackboard below: